Pipelines with stages

 Pipelines with stages are the older way of configuring Pipelines.
 We recommend switching to the new way where you can define Workflow dependencies to create more flexible configurations, and you no longer have to waste time waiting for a stage to finish.

-However, you can keep using Pipelines with stages.
+However, if you need to, you can keep using Pipelines with stages.
 Such Pipelines have three main building blocks:

 -